Are You a Persecutor, a Rescuer, or a Victim?

 The False Perception Triangles

-This triangle is about the confusions of false perception in the reading of a situation perhaps as one wants it to be, rather than the way it is.
+This triangle is about the confusion of false perception in the reading of a situation perhaps as one wants it to be, rather than the way it is.

 The Double Bind Triangles